- How is testicular cancer treated?

 A stem cell transplant allows doctors to use higher doses of chemo.
 Blood-forming stem cells are collected from the bloodstream in the weeks before treatment using a special machine.
 In the past the stem cells were taken from the bone marrow, but this is done less often now.
 The stem cells are frozen, and then the patient receives high-doses of chemo.

 After the chemo the patient gets his stem cells back again.
-This is called a transplant, but it does not involve surgery – the cells are infused into a vein much like a blood transfusion.
+This is called a transplant, but it doesn’t involve surgery – the cells are infused into a vein much like a blood transfusion.
 The stem cells settle in the bone marrow and start making new blood cells over the next few weeks.

 For testicular cancer, stem cell transplant is most often used to treat cancers that have come back after treatment with chemo.
 Current studies are exploring whether a stem cell transplant may be valuable in treating some patients with advanced germ cell cancers as part of their first treatment.